 4. Economic violence is when a person is financially harmed by their intimate partner.
 This can include withholding money, preventing the victim from getting or keeping a job, or destroying property belonging to the victim.

-The Law Against Domestic Violence
+The Law Against Domestic Violence in Pakistan

 Domestic violence is a pervasive issue in Pakistan, with an estimated 40% of women having reported experiencing abuse from a partner or family member.
 Despite the prevalence of this issue, there are very few laws in place to protect victims.
 In this article, we’ll explore the law against violence in Pakistan looks like and how it can be used to protect survivors.
 We’ll also discuss how NGOs and other organizations are fighting for better legislation and stronger enforcement of existing laws in order to ensure that all women have access to the justice they deserve.